 you're not invoking Pants on any Java tests).

-1.3.0 release of pants includes an alpha release of a daemon to accelerate common
+1.3.0 release of pants included an alpha release of a daemon (

 The daemon caches many filesystem operations run over run, and uses watchman to invalidate that cache.
 This can significantly improve the performance of incremental and noop builds (ie, cases where relatively small portions of the repo have changed since the previous build).